 A study conducted by Forrester Research found that 82% of manufacturers surveyed said selling directly to consumers improved their customer relationships, and 76% reported that it improved customer experience.
 In that same study, 54% of manufacturers said their channel partners, who sell their brands, saw growth in sales, too.
 That's because the manufacturer routed some of its direct to consumer sales to retailers for order fulfillment and likely because the brand itself gained clout.
 Here are more findings:

 - Almost half of manufacturers said direct to consumer sales increased brand awareness and have boosted leads and sales for their channel partners.

 - 27% said they can focus on items that yield the best profitability while letting the manufacturer fulfill orders for lower-volume inventory items.

 - 14% said they see a benefit in letting the manufacturer test the success of new products before passing them along to retailers.

 These findings make opening the direct to consumer channel a win-win for both manufacturers and their retail partners.

 D2C manufacturer ecommerce isn’t a fad that will fade away.
 It’s a durable market shift—and preparing your supply chain for D2C ecommerce sales now will pay out in the years to come.

 Direct to consumer (D2C) order fulfillment

 Are you expanding your omnichannel strategy with direct to consumer sales?
 Or are you currently doing direct to consumer sales and want to improve your customer experience?
 Reduce your costs?
 Experts on the FIDELITONE team can help.
-We offer you a full range of omnichannel, warehousing, and order fulfillment capabilities.
+We offer you a full range of Omni-Channel Fulfillment, D2C Fulfillment, and B2B Fulfillment capabilities.
 Give us a call at 800.475.0971 or contact us online.